andraugust/andraugust.github.io/neural-style-transfer.md

 ![im](neural-style-transfer/keras2.png)
 ![im](neural-style-transfer/keras3.png)

-Given the ability to respond to textures, the authors ask if it's possible to make the texture response of a target image, like skate dog, match the texture response of a source image, like _Starry Night_.
+Given the ability to respond to textures, the authors ask if it's possible to make the texture response of a target image, like skatedog, match the texture response of a source image, like _Starry Night_.
 The only question is how does one transform the target image in an appropriate way, and how does one even define 'texture response' in the first place?

 The insight by Gatys and his co-authors, is that texture response, or what they call _style_, can be defined by the Gramian matrix computed from vectorized feature channels.

 Here's what that means.
-Let $$X$$ be the $$N \times M \times K$$ output at a convolutional block of a VGG style network.
-(We'll call $$N$$ and $$M$$ _spatial components_ because their values are determined by the width and height of the input image, and we'll call $$K$$ the _channel component_, it's defined by the number of convolutional filters in the block.)
+Let $$X$$ be the $$N \times M \times K$$ output at a convolutional block of a VGG style network.  $$N$$ and $$M$$ are the _spatial components_ determined by the width and height of the input image, and $$K$$ is the _channel component_ determined by the number of conv filters in the particular block.
 Now treat each channel as a vector so that $$\texttt{shape(}X\texttt{)} = NM \times K$$ and take all the inner products between each pair of channel vectors to form the matrix $$G = X^TX$$.
-This $$G$$ will be the style matrix.
+This $$G$$ is defined as the style matrix.